-Nikolaus Schwimmer's family in the Kartei der Ausgeschiedenen (A-Wsa, 220.127.116.11.K1/KA - Heimatrolle: Kartei der Ausgeschiedenen, Schwimmer, Nikolaus).
+Nikolaus Schwimmer's family in the Kartei der Ausgeschiedenen (A-Wsa, 22.214.171.124.K1/KA - Heimatrolle: Kartei der Ausgeschiedenen, Schwimmer, Nikolaus).
 The family's two previous addresses were Mariahilf 18 and Altlerchenfeld 118 (see above).

 Nikolaus Schwimmer, whose last regular address had been Windmühlgasse 25, died in this poorhouse on 22 July 1891 of "Gehirnerweichung" (softening of the brain) (A-Wsa, Totenbeschreibamt 429).
 On 3 February 1883, Nikolaus Schwimmer's son Adolf Schwimmer married Emma Kellner (b.
 1 Feb 1854 in Wiener Neustadt) (St. Josef ob der Laimgrube 18, fol.
 190).
 With his wife Emma, Adolf Schwimmer had a son Franz who was born on 25 January 1886 at Windmühle 25 and baptized at St. Josef ob der Laimgrube (St. Josef 42, fol.
 171).
 In 1890 Adolf Schwimmer's family lived in Neulerchenfeld at Fröbelgasse 45.

 Adolf Schwimmer's wife Emma died on 21 March 1914 of breast cancer in the Hietzing hospital (A-Wsa, Totenbeschreibamt 955).
 Adolf Schwimmer's son Franz learned the trade of a bookbinder.
 On 19 December 1920, in the Rudolfsheim parish church, Franz Schwimmer married Rosa Johanna Putzendopler (Rudolfsheim 20, fol.
 367), a civil servant who had been born in Fünfhaus on 22 June 1892 (Fünfhaus 17, fol.
 143), daughter of Johann Putzendopler from Rablern near Andorf (Andorf 101/8, 256).
-The couple had a son named Fritz, born in 1922, whose exact date of birth cannot yet be determined because of the restrictions of the Civil Status Act.
+The couple had a son named Fritz, who was born on 23 January 1922 (Rudolfsheim 24, fol.
+11).
 Franz Schwimmer died of liver cancer on 26 February 1930, in his apartment at Alliogasse 2 (A-Wsa, Totenbeschreibamt, 1.1.10.A1, 5056/1930).
 At the time of his death his profession was given as "Privatbeamter".
 From two notes in the press we know that at that time he was a district functionary of the Socialist Party (Arbeiter-Zeitung, 2 Mar 1930, 5) and a member of the Austrian society Die Naturfreunde (Der Naturfreund, 1930, 77).

 On 9 August 1930, the newspaper Der Wiener Tag reported the suicide of an old man in the district of Fünfhaus.